eugenesvk/vitesse-webext/README.md

 - `src` - main source.
   - `contentScript` - scripts and components to be injected as `content_script`
   - `background` - scripts for background.
-  - `components` - auto-imported Vue components that are shared in popup and options page.
+  - `components` - auto-imported Solid components that are shared in popup and options page.
   - `styles` - styles shared in popup and options page
-  - `assets` - assets used in Vue components
+  - `assets` - assets used in Solid components
   - `manifest.ts` - manifest for the extension.
 - `assets` - static assets (mainly for `manifest.json`).
 - `extension` - extension package root.